Delaware Insurance Continuing Education

 Our classes are designed to help you satisfy your CE requirements anywhere you want, whenever is convenient.
 All of our courses can be completed At Your Pace Online in order to help you renew your insurance license, and never include any hidden fees.
 Once you complete one of our online courses, we will report your course completion directly to the state for you.

-This course provides all 24 hours of CE that you need!
-This course will review key concepts and principles of Property and Casualty insurance.
-It includes 3 hours of ethics, 21 hours of General Property and Casualty content and the mandatory exam.
-No additional reporting fees.
+This package provides all 24 hours of CE that you need!
+This course will review key concepts and principles of Life and Health insurance and includes 3 hours of Ethics content.

-Delaware 24 Hour Life & Health Review Package
+Delaware 24 Hour Property & Casualty Review with Ethics

 This 12 hour continuing education course is intended for Delaware licensed Property and Casualty Producers with 25 years or more experience.
-Core hours focus on ethics and flood insurance, while the 5 elective hours are spent on dwelling, homeowners, renters, and condo insurance lines, with one last segment on anti-money laundering.
+3 hours are on Ethics content and 9 are on various P&C topics.

-This 12 hour continuing education course is intended for Delaware licensed Life and Health Producers with 25 years or more experience, who are also licensed to sell Long Term Care insurance.
-It provides 3 required hours on ethics, plus 4 hours on Long Term Care.
-The final five hours are elective subjects: Medicare, Medical Plans, and Disability Income.
+This 12 hour continuing education course is intended for Delaware licensed Life and Health Producers with 25 years or more experience, who are not licensed to sell Long Term Care insurance.
+It provides 3 required hours on ethics, and 9 elective hours on L&H topics.

 Delaware 3 Hour Long-Term Care Ongoing CE